-In 1992, the Wreath Company found themselves with an excess of wreaths nearing the end of the holiday season.
-Seeing an opportunity to make a boyhood dream a reality, efforts to do something special with those wreaths began in earnest.
-With the help of Maine Senator Olympia Snowe, arrangements were made for the wreaths to be placed at Arlington in one of the older sections of the cemetery, a section which received fewer visitors with each passing year.
+In 1992, Worcester Wreath found themselves with a surplus of wreaths nearing the end of the holiday season.
+Remembering his boyhood experience at Arlington, Worcester realized he had an opportunity to honor our country's Veterans.
+With the help of Maine Senator Olympia Snowe, arrangements were made for the wreaths to be placed at Arlington in one of the older sections of the cemetery, a section which had been receiving fewer visitors with each passing year.

-With plans underway, a number of other participants began their support for the project.
-James Prout, owner of Blue Bird Ranch, Inc generously provided and transportation all the way to Virginia.
-Volunteers from the local American Legion and VFW Posts gathered with members of the community to decorate each wreath with signature red, hand-tied bows.
-Member of the Maine State Society of Washington, DC and John Metzler, Jr, Superintendent of Arlington National Cemetery worked to organize the wreath-laying, including the incorporation of a special ceremony at the Tomb of the Unknown Soldier.
+As plans were underway, a number of other individuals and organizations stepped up to help.
+James Prout, owner of local trucking company Blue Bird Ranch, Inc., generously provided transportation all the way to Virginia.
+Volunteers from the local American Legion and VFW Posts gathered with members of the community to decorate each wreath with traditional red, hand-tied bows.
+Members of the Maine State Society of Washington, D.C. helped to organize the wreath-laying, which included a special ceremony at the Tomb of the Unknown Soldier.

 Please note: many people have expressed a desire to donate to this cause.
 Worcester Wreath Company is committed to continue their Arlington Wreath Project, now expanded by the Wreaths Across America campaign.
 Worcester Wreath cannot and will not accept any donations.
 Those who are interested however, may support by sending donations to: